CenturyLinkCloud/PublicKB/Edge Computing Solutions/Getting Started/lumen-cloud-data-center-locations.md

 }}}
 Lumen is rapidly adding Edge Computing Solutions locations across the globe to provide customers low-latency compute on-demand to power the workloads of next-gen technology.
 This document will be updated as Lumen adds new locations.

 Below are tables that provide locations and availabilty for the expanding Edge Computing Solutions locations across the Lumen portfolio.
+You can find service by location across our Hybrid IT portfolio in a map view [here](https://www.ctl.io/data-centers).
+You can find service by location with latency coverage across our Edge portfolio [here](https://www.lumen.com/en-us/solutions/edge-computing.html#edge-computing-map).

 * **Lumen Public Cloud**: (formerly CenturyLink Public Cloud) Multi-tenant computing service that enables flexible virtual machines and other datacenter services in a pay-as-you-go model.
 Over time, the Lumen Public Cloud service will be migrated to run on the Lumen Edge Cloud.

 * **Lumen Edge Bare Metal**: Bare metal compute service, enables pay-as-you-go server hardware on-demand via the Edge Orchestrator Portal.
 Learn more about Edge Bare Metal [here](/edge-computing-solutions/edge-bare-metal/).

+* **Lumen Network Storage**: Physically implemented storage pods located throughout the network, enabling real-time data action at the Edge.
+Learn more about Network Storage [here](/lumen-network-storage/).

 * **Lumen Edge Colocation**: Sites operated by Lumen as well as from partner facilities in a re-sale model.
 Any colocation model can be on-boarded as an Edge Hosting Environment where we can support a range of hybrid infrastructure managed services.